-1. Root Certification Authority (HARICA-ROOT-CA) which issues digital certificates exclusively for Subordinate Certification Authorities that may operate in other academic institutions or other organizations and does not issue certificates to end users.
-As an exception, it is allowed to only issue a certificate for the OCSP responder according to RFC2560 and draft-cooper-pkix-rfc2560bis-00.txt (see Figure 7 of the draft: "Designated OCSP Responder and CA with Two Keys Certified by Root CA").

-The validity period of HARICA-ROOT-CA certificate is twenty (20) years.

-2. Subordinate Certification Authorities of HARICA that operate in administrative units of GRNET, GUnet or other academic institutions that comply with and fully adopt this Certification Policy and Certification Practice Statement.
+- 1. Root Certification Authority (HARICA-ROOT-CA) which issues digital certificates exclusively for Subordinate Certification Authorities that may operate in other academic institutions or other organizations and does not issue certificates to end entities.
+As an exception, it is allowed to only issue a certificate for OCSP responders according to RFC2560 and draft-cooper-pkix-rfc2560bis-00.txt (see Figure 7 of the draft: "Designated OCSP Responder and CA with Two Keys Certified by Root CA").
+The validity period of HARICA-ROOT-CA certificates is twenty (20) years.
+If the root certificate is RSA 2048 bits, it should stop being used by year 2030. - 2.
+Subordinate Certification Authorities of HARICA that operate in administrative units of GRNET, GUnet or other academic institutions that comply with and fully adopt this Certification Policy and Certification Practice Statement.
 The validity period of the certificates of the Subordinate Certification Authorities is ten (10) years.
 The subordinate CAs that come initially into operation, certify entities that belong to HARICA (HARICA-Administration-CA).
 They issue certificates for users and servers/devices of HARICA, but not for entities of other institutions.
 In case HARICA receives requests for entities of other Institutions, the relevant subordinate Central Certification Authorities will be created for each Institution.
-The creation of more than one subordinate CA is possible, e.g. the creation of the CAs (<Institution>-SUBSCRIBERS-CA and <Institution>-SERVERS-CA), that will issue the requested certificates but they will be signed by the

-Central CA of the Institution.
-These CAs may be operated by the Institution itself or outsourced to HARICA.
+The creation of more than one subordinate CA is possible, e.g. the creation of the CAs (<Institution>-SUBSCRIBERS-CA and <Institution>-SERVERS-CA), that will issue the requested certificates but they will be signed by the Central CA of the Institution.
+These CAs may be operated by the Institution itself (which must be properly audited and technically constrained according to RFC5280) according to policies set by the Root programs of Mozilla/Microsoft and the Precedential decree 150/2001, or internally by HARICA.